NVIDIA/aistore/docs/relnotes-4.1.md

 ## Multipart Upload

-Multipart upload support is now implemented consistently across Azure and GCP backends.
-Other backend improvements include corrected range-read size reporting for GCP and adherence to S3’s UTC `Last-Modified` format.
-The set of provider behaviors is now more uniform across cloud backends.
+AIS v4.1 unifies multipart upload support across all major cloud backends and standardizes how AIS initiates, tracks, and completes multipart sessions.
+Client behavior (CLI, SDKs, aisloader) now follows a consistent interface regardless of the underlying cloud provider.

+Multipart uploads are fully integrated with AIS’s chunked-object subsystem.
+Uploaded parts become standard AIS chunks, and the final object is represented using the same chunk-manifest format as any other chunked object.

+This ensures consistent behavior across subsystems and worflows including GET, GetBatch, prefetch, rechunk, and blob-downloader.

+### Unified Backend

+**AWS / S3-compatible backends**
+- Respect bucket-level multipart size thresholds (`extra.aws.multipart_size`)
+- Full support for create → put-part → complete → abort lifecycle
+- Compatibility option to disable multipart uploads for providers that reject `aws-chunked-encoding`

-**Azure Backend:**
+**Azure Backend**
-- Native multipart upload support via Azure Blob Storage SDK
+- Native multipart upload via the Azure Blob Storage SDK
-- Automatic part management and completion
+- Automatic staging, part management, and commit semantics
+- Transparent retry and part cleanup

-**GCP Backend:**
+**GCP Backend**
-- Multipart upload implementation via direct HTTP client using GCP's XML API
+- Multipart upload implemented via direct XML API requests
-- Raw HTTP requests to XML API endpoints (GCP Go SDK lacks native XML multipart support)
+- Raw HTTP calls used due to lack of multipart support in the official Go SDK
+- Corrected range-read metadata reporting and consistent `Last-Modified` formatting
-- Part upload tracking and finalization
+- Reliable part tracking and final assembly

-The multipart implementation now exposes a consistent interface across cloud providers, with part-level retry and error handling and automatic cleanup of parts if an upload is aborted.
+**OCI and AIS**
+- Multipart flow aligned with S3 semantics
+- Unified part-numbering, checksum propagation, and cleanup logic

+Across all providers, multipart uploads benefit from:

+- part-level retry with content-length and checksum validation
+- automatic removal of partial uploads when an MPU is aborted
+- unified error propagation and clearer diagnostics
+- consistent final-object metadata regardless of provider

+### Operational Improvements

+- Multipart uploads integrate with the unified load and throttling system, backing off under memory or disk pressure.
+- Large-object PUT performance improves significantly due to parallel part uploads.
+- AIS now cleans up orphaned multipart parts when sessions are aborted (and is prepared for future space-cleanup extensions).
+- Multipart uploads interoperate cleanly with object versioning and bucket-level provider properties.

+### CLI and `aisloader`

+**AIS CLI** exposes `ais object mpu` with full support for:

+- `create` (session initialization)
+- `put-part` (parallel uploads)
+- `complete` (final assembly)
+- `abort` (cleanup of uploaded parts)

+**aisloader** adds:
+- `-multipart-chunks` to enable multipart PUTs
+- `-pctmultipart` to mix multipart and single-part uploads across workloads

+These controls make it possible to benchmark multipart performance and retry behavior across cloud environments.

+Multipart uploads in v4.1 provide a consistent, reliable, and cloud-agnostic way to ingest large objects, with improved failure handling and operator visibility.

 ---